OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Content Item

-A single document containing some content of a specific content type, that can be versioned and localized.
-Examples of content items are pages, blog posts and products.
-They are often associated with a unique URL (address) on the site.
+The consumable version of a piece of web content that can be published for display via a web browser.
+In the OrchardCore Admin GUI, it is created from a content type.
+It can be versioned, localized, and can have its own unique URL (depending on its Content Parts).
+The display of a Content Item can be restricted by a user’s assigned permissions via a role or otherwise.
+A few examples are a web page, a blog post, or a product listing.

 ### Content Item Version